+\paragraph*{Replacing captions with LM generations} As an alternative to the \textsc{ReplaceCap} method, we investigate the utility of replacing the captions with those generated by a language model (LM).
+Inspired by the approach in \citet{ramos-etal-2023-lmcap}, we prompt the XGLM-2.9B model~\citep{lin2022few} with few-shot examples to generate a new caption.
+The LM generated caption is then paired with the image as the curated sample.
+We evaluate on Flickr30K using both models, applying the same curation ratio of $1\%$ as \textsc{ReplaceCap}.
+The results presented in Table~\ref{tab:lm-replace} indicate that this approach can serve as a viable alternative to \textsc{ReplaceCap}, consistently outperforming baselines for both models.
+Please refer to Appendix \ref{app:xglm} for more implementation details.

-Finally, we conduct a human study of the errors present in the SD-synthesized images.
-This will serve to better understand any shortcomings with this approach that is not captured by automatic evaluation measures.
+\paragraph*{Human Study: Errors made by text-to-image generation models} To assess the quality of the generated images and their alignment with human judgments, we perform a human study to evaluate the errors present in the synthesized images.
+This will serve to better understand any shortcomings with the \textsc{ReplaceImg} curation that is not captured by automatic evaluation measures.

-We first ranked SD-synthesized images by model loss from the 1K images in the validation set.
-This validation set of synthesized images was generated using the best performing configuration of the Stable Diffusion model (see Section \ref{sec:img-aug}).
+We first ranked synthesized images by model loss from the 1K images in the COCO validation set.
 We then sampled a subset for human annotation using the top and bottom $50$ images based on their loss using our fine-tuned captioning model.
 These images are uniformly divided into $5$ sets, each containing $20$ images with equal number of the high loss ones and the low loss ones.
-The data was annotated by 12 people, members of a university research lab with a basic understanding of Stable Diffusion but no knowledge of the bi-modal distribution of images.
-The annotators were asked to categorize the errors they observed in the synthesized images, given both the image and the reference sentences that were used to generate the images.
-Each participant annotated one set of 20 images.
+The data was annotated by 12 people, members of a university research lab with a basic understanding of text-to-image generation but no knowledge of the bi-modal distribution of images.
+The annotators were asked to categorize the errors in the synthesized images, given both the image and the reference sentences that were used to generate the images.
+Each participant annotated one set images.

-Starting from the categories defined by~\citet{MiltenburgE17}, we predefined 25 categories including general errors such as color, or number mismatches, and errors related to people and objects in the images (Figure~\ref{fig:sd-errors-ui}).
+Starting from the categories defined by~\citet{MiltenburgE17}, we defined 25 error categories including color, number mismatches, and errors related to people and objects in the images.
+Please see the user interface and more details in the Appendix~\ref{appendix:user-study}.
 We analyze the human judgements for the images that have at least three annotations, yielding 74 unique images.